 Lai-Fong grew up in a Buddhist household with a strong Confucian leaning.
 She became a Christian in college.
 She is always drawn by SSFS’s motto, “Let Your Lives Speak.”
 She hopes that her multi-cultural background and her experience as an international student when she came as a tenth grader to the United States will help her serve the SSFS community with sensitivity and understanding.

-Bob and his wife Lisa have been involved with SSFS since 2008 and are the parents of two SSFS students, Eddie (Class of 2017) and Jane (Class of 2019).
-Julia, an SSFS Alumni (Class of 2015) currently attends University of Hartford.
-Lisa has served as a PA Middle School Division Representative.
+Bob has served on the Strategic Planning, Advancement and Branding Committees and currently serves on the Finance Committee.
+Bob and his wife Lisa have been involved with SSFS since 2008 and are the parents of Jane Mikkelson (2019) and two SSFS alums, Eddie (2017) a freshman at American University and Julia (2015) a junior at the University of Hartford.
+Lisa has served as a Middle School Division Representative.
 Bob and Lisa call Laytonsville, MD, home.

 Ken Pollack joined the Sandy Spring Friends School Board of Trustees in July, 2013.
 Ken is Senior Vice President and Deputy General Counsel of American Capital, Ltd., an investment firm focusing on middle market private equity, leveraged finance, real estate, energy and infrastructure and structured products.
 At American Capital, Ken oversees legal services for its and its affiliates’ investment activities and regulatory compliance matters.
 Prior to joining American Capital, Ltd., Ken was associated with Arnold & Porter, LLP, where some of his proudest accomplishments were in pro bono matters focusing on disability rights and urban renewal.